Frequently Asked Questions

 My advice to young writers is:

-• Write the kinds of stories you like to read.
-If you don’t love what you’re writing, no one else will, either.
+• Write the kinds of stories you like to read, but make the story your own.
+Don’t write what you think is going to sell.
+If you love what you’re writing, chances are that others will, as well.

-• Don’t tell people you want to be a writer.
-Everyone will try to talk you out of choosing a job with so little security, so it is better just to keep it to yourself, and prove them all wrong later.
+• Only tell trusted friends that you want to be a writer.
+Everyone else will try to talk you out of choosing a job with so little security, so it is better just to keep it to yourself, and prove them all wrong later.

-• If you are blocked on a story, there is probably something wrong with it.
+• If you are blocked on a story, it’s probably because something is a little wrong with it.
 Take a few days off and put the story on a back burner for a while.
-Eventually, it will come to you.
+If it was meant to be, it will come back to you.

 Good luck, and keep writing!
 If I can do it, so can you!